Fine-grained Analysis of Non-parametric Estimation for Pairwise Learning: Introduction

 \section{Introduction}

 Pairwise learning is an important learning task that has attracted much attention in the modern machine learning society.
+Many real-world tasks, such as ranking in search engines, recommendation systems, and metric learning, are inherently pairwise.
 Unlike pointwise learning which studies a target model based on a pointwise loss function, pairwise learning refers to learning tasks in which the loss function takes a pair of examples as the input.
-Such notable learning tasks include ranking \cite{agarwal,chapelle2010efficient,ranking,rejchel}, metric and similarity learning \cite{cao2016generalization,weinberger2009distance,ying2012distance}, and a minimum error entropy principle \cite{hu2012learning}.
-It has been shown that pairwise learning has great advantages over traditional pointwise learning in modeling the relative relationships between sample pairs in many problems \cite{huai2019deep,kar2013generalization,lei2020sharper,wang2021differentially,zhao2011online}.
-In this paper, we are interested in studying the generalization performance of pairwise learning.
+Specifically, the goal of the pairwise learning is to learn a predictor $f:\X\times\X\to\R$ based on a pair of example $((x,y),(x',y'))$, whose performance is measured by a pairwise loss $\ell:\R\times\Y\times\Y\to\R^+$.
+Here, $\X\subset\R^d$ is the bounded closed input space and $\Y \subset \R$ is the output space.
+Figure \ref{fig:tasks} illustrates the difference between pointwise learning and pairwise learning tasks.
+Notable pairwise learning tasks include metric and similarity learning \cite{cao2016generalization,weinberger2009distance,ying2012distance}, AUC maximization \cite{kar2013generalization,ying2016stochastic,lei2021stochastic}, ranking \cite{agarwal,chapelle2010efficient,ranking}, and a minimum error entropy principle \cite{hu2012learning}.
+For instance, metric and similarity learning aims to study a metric $d(\cdot,\cdot)$ that estimates the distance or the similarity between a pair of observers.
+The performance of $d$ on a pair example $((x,y),(x',y'))$ is measured by the loss $\ell(\tau(y, y')d(x, x'))$ with $\tau(y, y') = 1$ if $y = y'$ and $ \tau(y, y')= -1$ else.
+AUC maximization aims to rank positive instances above negative ones which involves a loss $\ell(w; (x,y), (x',y')) = ( 1-w^\top (x-x') )_+\,\mathbf{I}_{[y=1\wedge y'=-1]}$ with $x, x'\in \mathbb{R}^d$ and $y,y'\in \{\pm 1\}.$ It has been shown that pairwise learning has great advantages over traditional pointwise learning in modeling the relative relationships between sample pairs in many problems \cite{huai2019deep,kar2013generalization,wang2021differentially,zhao2011online}.

+{Parametric models usually refer to models whose architecture is fixed so that the number of parameters does not grow with the sample size~\(n\).
+In contrast, non-parametric models, especially those based on structured deep networks \cite{schmidt2020nonparametric, yang2024nonparametric, bauer2019deep}, allows the architecture and the number of parameters grow with~\(n\) or with the desired accuracy~\(\epsilon\).} This is particularly valuable in pairwise settings, where the relation between input pairs and output preferences or scores can be highly complex and nonlinear.
+Besides, non-parametric learning allows us to explore minimax-optimal learning rates with mild assumptions on the true data distribution or model structure.
+Despite the widespread use of pairwise learning, theoretical foundations, particularly the study of non-parametric models, remain underdeveloped.
+In this paper, we focus on the generalization performance of non-parametric estimation for pairwise learning.